SAVE THE DATE!

 Is there a fee to attend?

-Yes, we ask parents to contribute $250 to help offset part of the cost of their child’s attendance.
+Yes, we ask parents to contribute to help offset part of the cost of their child’s attendance.
 Full and partial scholarships are available to those who qualify.
-The scholarship application is also due Monday, April 29, 2013.
+Scholarship information will be available soon.

 Are there ways I can support CCFA and Camp Oasis?